jortilles/byPassPentahoLogin/README.md

 Where:
  The destination_1 is the destination you declared in the destinos.properties file.

  The token is the hash md5 of the string: date + "SomeExtraText" + destination   where:
-    the date is the date with the format yyy-mm-dd "SomeExtraText" is just some extra text to make the hash ugliest.
-You can modify the class JortillesCultomFilter and place here you desidered text destination is the destination you want to go... in this example destination_1
+    the date is the date with the format yyy-mm-dd

+    "SomeExtraText" is just some extra text to make the hash ugliest.
+You can modify the class JortillesCultomFilter and place here you desired  text

+    destination is the destination you want to go... in this example destination_1

 The filter will decode de call and attach the user and password defined in the properties file to de call.
-Aswell all the rest of the parameters.
+As well all the rest of the parameters.

 So... now you only have to codify your hash in the same way in the third party tool.
 Yo have to generate the call with the same logic.